coloshword/ExcelAgent/README.md

         - and this changes how you call the function: you have to do <T> next to the function calls to provide the output type

         const resp = await fetchWrapper<User>(); // for example

+        - some more casting
+        (<HTMLInputElement> e.target) --> can cast the element

+        - optional chaining: --> `?`: only access this property if the thing before is not null or undefined, otherwise just return undefined
+        - typing of resolve, reject: it's going to be a Promise type string

+-- basic chatting component is done
+- now we want to finish including an attachment
+- we want to include attachments
+- we want to include the attachment button and include the attachment input
+- make it a button, and have an invisible input element
+- have an attach button, its going to be the thing that triggers the attachment

+### Aug 24.
+- work on the attach button and wire it to the backend
+    - attach button now properly reads the file as b64
+    - work on 1. displaying the file as uploaded
+    - save it as a state so that we can actually send it in during the send portion of the chat
+    - update the backend endpoint to include the file upload